gpauloski/BERT-PyTorch/README.md

 After phase 1 training is finished, continue with phase 2 by running the same command with the phase 2 config and data paths (the output directory stays the same).

 Training logs are written to `$OUTPUT_DIR/log.txt`, and TensorBoard can be used for monitoring with `tensorboard --logdir=$OUTPUT_DIR`.
-See the [Theta TensorBoard Instructions](https://www.alcf.anl.gov/support-center/theta/tensorboard-instructions) for help using TensorBoard.

 #### Automatic Multi-Node Training
 Example scripts for running pretraining on SLURM or Cobalt clusters are provided in `scripts/run_pretraining.{cobalt,slurm}`.